ponsheng/Clang-Checkers/README.md

 * R16_5:  A default label shall appear as either the first or the last switch label of a switch statement

+* R16_6:  Every switch statement shall have at least two switch-clauses

 # Reference

 https://github.com/rettichschnidi/clang-misracpp2008